-A well conducted and executed survey helps organisations create impact by increasing key focus areas such as employee engagement, as well as improving organisational performance.
+A well-conducted and executed employee survey helps organisations create impact by increasing key focus areas such as employee engagement, as well as improving organisational performance.
 A poorly conducted and executed survey will however, damage employees’ confidence in future surveys, as well as in HR.

 Free Checklist: Successfully gather feedback from your employees

 The step-by-step guide to creating your employee engagement survey.Download